renjiarun/Image-Compression/README.md

 If you use this work in your research, please cite:

 **APA Style:**
 S. Renji, & A. C. Jose.
-(2025). *YAAN: Enhanced Image Compression through Y-Net Augmented Autoencoder and Data-Driven Residual Transforms*. *The Visual Computer*. [https://example.com](https://example.com)
+(2025). *YAAN: Enhanced Image Compression through Y-Net Augmented Autoencoder and Data-Driven Residual Transforms*. * Journal Name*. [https://example.com](https://example.com)

 **IEEE Style:**

-[1] S. Renji and A. C. Jose, "YAAN: Enhanced Image Compression through Y-Net Augmented Autoencoder and Data-Driven Residual Transforms," *The Visual Computer*, vol. XX, no. YY, pp. ZZ-ZZ, 2025.
+[1] S. Renji and A. C. Jose, "YAAN: Enhanced Image Compression through Y-Net Augmented Autoencoder and Data-Driven Residual Transforms," *Journal Name*, vol. XX, no. YY, pp. ZZ-ZZ, 2025.
 [Online].
 Available: [https://example.com](https://example.com)

 ## How to Use:
 This `https://example.com`, will be replaced with the actual link to the article once it's available online.